remla23-team10/operation/README.md

 - The [preprocessing.py](https://github.com/remla23-team10/model-service/blob/main/preprocessing.py) file contains a class that loads the Bag of Words vectorizer and abstract preprocessing logic from the main REST app.
 This file is copied from `mode-training`.

 - The binaries for the model and the vectorizer are loaded from URL, hardcoding the url of the RAW file from Github (e.g. https://github.com/remla23-team10/model-training/raw/main/Classifier_Sentiment_Model).

+## Grafana

+Grafana is automatically deployed along with Prometheus using the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack) chart.
+* Grafana is available on localhost/grafana.
+* User and password are defaults according to the values https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml
+* Putting any dashboards (JSON format) in "remla23-team10-restaurant/dashboards" will automatically import them into Grafana on deployment.